thakyZ/FFXIV_Vibe_Plugin/Docs/BUILD.md

 # Package for plugin
 Simply change the mode from Debug to Release.
 Ignore the error reported for UIDev project that is missing the manifest.

+The build will be in the project under: FFXIV\_Vibe\_Plugin/bin/x64/Release